javerous/TorChat-Mac/README.md

 # Build

-Just open the project with Xcode and build it.
+Just open the TorChat workspace with Xcode and build TorChat project.